On the rational symplectic group: Introduction

 \section{Introduction}

-In this expository paper which is dedicated to Jacques Tits I present a short proof of a classical theorem I needed in \cite{BenoistConvolution2}: a decomposition of the group ${\rm Sp}(n,\m Q)$ of symplectic matrices with rational coefficients that gives a parametrization of the double quotient ${\rm Sp}(n,\m Z)\backslash {\rm Sp}(n,\m Q)/{\rm Sp}(n,\m Z)$ where ${\rm Sp}(n,\m Z)$ is the subgroup of symplectic matrices with integral coefficients.
+In this expository paper I present a short proof of a classical theorem I needed in \cite{BenoistConvolution2}: a decomposition of the group ${\rm Sp}(n,\m Q)$ of symplectic matrices with rational coefficients that gives a parametrization of the double quotient ${\rm Sp}(n,\m Z)\backslash {\rm Sp}(n,\m Q)/{\rm Sp}(n,\m Z)$ where ${\rm Sp}(n,\m Z)$ is the subgroup of symplectic matrices with integral coefficients.

-This decomposition which can already be found, in a more general form, in \cite{ShimuraArithmetic63} is a symplectic version of the ``adapted basis theorem'' for $\m Z$-modules, or of the ``Smith normal form'' for integral matrices. \vs
+This decomposition which can already be found in \cite{ShimuraArithmetic63} is a symplectic version of the ``adapted basis theorem'' for $\m Z$-modules, or of the ``Smith normal form'' for integral matrices. \vs

 In Section \ref{secnorfor} we state precisely this decomposition that we call the ``symplectic Smith normal form''.

 In Section \ref{secanalogy} we explain the analogy with the Cartan-Bruhat-Tits decomposition.